stephane-caron/pymanoid/README.md

 Features:
-- Numerical Inverse Kinematics solver (slower than IKFast, but deals with redundancy, high-DOF systems and general objectives such as COM or angular momentum)
+- Numerical Inverse Kinematics solver (slower than IKFast, but deals with redundancy, high-DOF systems and general objectives such as center-of-mass or angular momentum)
-- Jacobians and hessians for the center of mass, the ZMP and the angular momentum
+- Jacobians and hessians for the center-of-mass, ZMP and angular momentum
 - Double-description method for multi-contact stability

 This repository is part of my working code.
 Classes and function prototypes may